How to Use External or Mapped Network Drives with CSSB

-If your machine is part of a Windows Domain, follow these steps.
+If your machine is part of a Windows Domain

-By default, the amandabackup / CarboniteUser account is created as a domain user on a domain-joined machine.
-CSSB will attempt to use this account for access to the network storage location.
-However, you can specify an alternate account via the Network Location option in the Tools menu.
+By default, the amandabackup / CarboniteUser account will be created as a domain user during the CSSB installation process.
+CSSB will attempt to use this account for access to the network location.
+While backing up to a network location, you can specify a different user with the Network Location option in the Tools menu.

 However, if backups fail with access denied errors, please ensure that the user account has access to the data.

 If your machine is not part of a Windows Domain